 How do you build a relationship with your customers if you don’t talk to them, and get to know them better?
 Never works in real-life!
+Have you ever try to know customer satisfaction scores about your services or products?

 OK, so you do talk them sometimes…but is it a real conversation, or just asking questions with pre-set responses?